foghill/PhaseOneFlatironProject/README.md

 ## Introduction

-This is a simple one-page web app with a simple goal: to retrieve air quality measurements from any given U.S. zipcode
+This is a simple one-page web app with a simple goal: to retrieve air quality measurements from any given U.S. Zip code

 We will use the OpenWeather API, which is robust and free but does require an API Key.